Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us07/01.requirements-engineering/Readme.md

 US07 - As a Vehicle and Equipment Fleet Manager, I want to register a vehicle’s check-up.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>Skills can only be registered by a Human Resources Manager (VFM).

 **From the client clarifications:**